-To have your pet learn that the Boundary Flags and warning beep from the Receiver Collar defines the new Pet Area.
+To have your pet learn that the Boundary Flags and warning beep and vibration from the Receiver Collar define the new Pet Area.

-- Program the Static Correction Level on the Receiver Collar to Level 1 Tone Only training mode. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.
+- Program the Static Correction Level on the Receiver Collar to Level 1 Tone Plus Vibration training mode and place it on your pet's neck.. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.